anaclumos/extracranial/posts/2022-05-14-creating-next-gen-digital-brains/en.md

 After a few years of technical writing, I felt limitations on writing platforms that hindered me from writing the best-class articles.
 Technological knowledge is dynamic and intertwined in that none of the current formats - academic papers, lecture videos, code examples, or straightforward posts - can best represent the knowledge.
 I have examined and observed some attempts that addressed this issue, namely, stuff called the **second brain** or **digital gardens**, but none of them seemed to correctly solve the problem.
 Therefore, I have distilled my inconveniences into this huge mega-post and imagined **_what I would've done if I had created the new incarnations of digital brains._**

 :::info **Update 2022-06-12**
-Since this post, I have extensively studied non-linear PKM software, such as [Roam](https://roamresearch.com/), [Obsidian](https://obsidian.md/), [Logseq](https://logseq.com/), and [Foam](https://foambubble.github.io/foam/).
+Since this post, I have extensively studied non-linear PKM software, such as [Roam](https://roamresearch.com/), [[Obsidian]], [Logseq](https://logseq.com/), and [Foam](https://foambubble.github.io/foam/).
 I acknowledge that I misunderstood the concept of manual linking; that PKM software performs a fuzzy search to intelligently identify linked and unlinked references.
 I found some PKM software with automatic linkings, such as [Saga](https://saga.so) or [Weavit](https://www.weavit.ai/).
 But none of them worked how I expected.
 Manual linking helps refine the database.
 So, even if I make a Next-gen digital brain, I will not remove the linking process.
 :::

 :::tip **Update 2022-07-01**